-The world of flatscreen displays is dense with terminology that can seem deliberately created to mislead.
+Sometimes it seems like the world of flatscreen displays is dense with terminology that is deliberately created to mislead.
 From endless acronyms that look and sound deceptively similar but have totally different meanings or old technologies that get rebranded with new, more jargony monikers.

 Developed by Samsung, QD-OLED is one of the newest and most exciting kids on the flat panel block.
 For once, its name represents exactly what it is: a combination of the Quantum Dot (QD) displays, endorsed by market leader Samsung as well as the likes of Hisense, Vizio and Roku, and OLED technology, of which Samsung's arch-rival LG is the dominant player, as the sole supplier of large OLED panels to other manufacturers.